faisaltahseen12/faisaltahseen12/README.md

 ### 👨‍💻 About Me

 Based in **Lahore, Pakistan**, I am a Computer Science graduate from **COMSATS University Islamabad**.
-Currently working as an **Associate Data Engineer**, I bridge the gap between raw data and actionable insights while actively expanding my expertise in Full Stack Development.
+Currently working as an **Associate Data Engineer**, I specialize in building robust data pipelines on the cloud while bridging the gap between raw data and actionable business intelligence.

-* 🔭 I’m currently working on **Enterprise Data Pipelines**
+* 🔭 I’m currently working on **Azure Data Factory & Cloud Migration**
-* 🌱 I’m currently learning **Advanced MLOps & Cloud Architecture**
+* 🌱 I’m currently learning **Advanced Cloud Architecture (AWS/GCP)**
 * 👯 I’m looking to collaborate on **Open Source Data Tools**

 ---